wheeltecroboter/wheeltecroboter/README.md

 1. Go to the **"Actions"** tab.
 2. Click **"I understand my workflows, go ahead and enable them"**.
 3. On the left sidebar, go to **"Start Workflow"**.
-4. A message saying something like **"This scheduled workflow is disabled because scheduled workflows are disabled by default in forks."** should appear.
+4. A message saying something like **"This scheduled workflow is disabled because scheduled workflows are disabled by default in forks."** should appear (This is because I disabled the script, otherwise it would always run on this repo and remove the instructions)
 5. Click **"Enable workflow"**.
 6. Click **"Run workflow"**.
 7. Enjoy! 🎉